-Long-term bonds can also be perfect for those with big purchases planned in the not so distant future - a wedding or a house deposit, for example - but it's important to be aware of the restrictions.
-You'll rarely be able to withdraw funds before the end of the term, and with few bonds allowing further additions, you'll have to be comfortable with both the level of investment and the term chosen from the outset.
+Ongoing economic and political uncertainty could make this a great time to seek some fixed bond security.
+Such a bond could also be perfect for those with big purchases planned – a wedding or a house deposit, for example.
+Just remember that you'll rarely be able to withdraw funds before the end of the term, and few bonds allow further additions either, so you'll have to be comfortable with both the level of investment and the term chosen from the outset.

-However, if you're confident you won't need the cash for a few years and are ready to secure a decent return, it's time to get searching.
-To help you on your way, here are the top six long-term bonds of the moment that could help you get more from your money.
+If you're confident you won't need the cash for several years and are ready to secure a decent return, it's time to get searching.
+To help you on your way, here are the current top six long-term bonds that could help you get more from your money.

 Secure Trust Bank takes the top spot with this seven-year deal that pays the joint market-leading rate of 2.75% on investments of at least £1,000 until 9 December 2025.
 As is common in the sector, early access is not allowed, but additions are welcome for some time.

 In second place sits Bank of London and The Middle East (BLME), which also offers a(n expected profit) rate of 2.75% over seven years, but this time requiring at least £10,000 to be invested.
 While there's no option to access funds early and interested savers will have to open a linked BLME account first, this could be a great alternative for those who don't want to wait for a set date to regain access to their money.